 THE TEXTUAL ROLE OF COLOUR

-- The same colour might be used over and over to mean something symbolic, like the colour red in the film Sixth Sense (a color motif)
+- The same colour might be used over and over to create a meaningful imagistic pattern, like the colour red in the film Sixth Sense (a ‘colour motif‘).

 THE INTERPERSONAL ROLE OF COLOUR